Klamath Falls, Oregon: Geothermal heating

 Klamath Falls is located in a known geothermal resource area.
 Geothermal power has been used directly for geothermal heating in the area since the early 1900s.
 A downtown district heating system was constructed in 1981 and extended in 1982.
 There was public opposition to the scheme.
 Many homes were heated by private geothermal wells, and owners were concerned that the city system could lower the water level and/or reduce water temperatures.
 System operation was delayed until 1984 following an aquifer study.
 Full operational testing showed no negative impact on the private wells.
 The system was shut down again in 1986 after multiple distribution piping failures were discovered.
 By 1991, the distribution piping had been reconstructed, and the system was again operating.
 The system has been expanded since then, and according to the Oregon Institute of Technology, the operation is "at or near operational break-even".
 The system is used to provide direct heat for homes, city schools, greenhouses, government and commercial buildings, geothermally heated snowmelt systems for sidewalks and roads, and process heat for the wastewater treatment plant.

 Air quality

-According to the Oregon Department of Environmental Quality (DEQ) significant efforts are being made to improve the air quality in the Klamath Basin.
-The following excerpts are from a report produced by DEQ in September 2012.
+According to the Oregon Department of Environmental Quality in 2012, significant efforts are being made to improve the air quality in the Klamath Basin.

-Because of topography, weather and a large number of woodstoves, the Klamath Falls area has a long history of identifying problems with particulate pollutions and working to solve them.
-With increased understanding of the health effects of particulates, EPA has made the standards more protective over time, addressing smaller sized particles that are the most hazardous but more difficult to control.
-Since 1994, the Klamath Falls area has attained the larger or coarse (PM10) particulate matter standard.
-In 2009, with the adoption of a fine particulate (PM2.5) matter standard, EPA changed the legal status of the Klamath Falls Area from attainment (meeting air quality standards) to nonattainment (not meeting air quality standards) for fine particulate matter (PM2.5).
-DEQ has adopted an attainment plan with associated regulations to ensure that the Klamath Falls area meets the current PM2.5 standard."

-In November 2007, Klamath County revised its Clean Air Ordinance to implement early particulate reductions, including: